litmuschaos/v1-litmus-docs/docs/node-cpu-hog.md

 - Check whether the application is resilient to the CPU hog, once the experiment (job) is completed.
 The ChaosResult resource name is derived like this: `<ChaosEngine-Name>-<ChaosExperiment-Name>`.

-  `kubectl describe chaosresult nginx-chaos-cpu-hog -n <application-namespace>`
+  `kubectl describe chaosresult nginx-chaos-node-cpu-hog -n <application-namespace>`

-## Application Pod Failure Demo
+## Node Cpu Hog Demo [TODO]

 - A sample recording of this experiment execution is provided here.